cyclic-reference/jetbrains-theme/CONTRIBUTING.md

 ## Theme Creation Process

 This part is mostly automated, for the most part.
+There is only one thing you'll need to manually add.
+The rest of the steps will be performed by executing a script.

 When you add a new master theme definition in the `masterThemes/definition`, the convention is `<animeName>/<characterName>/<light|dark>/<characterName>.<light|dark>.master.definition.json`.
 _Please avoid spaces in the `animeName` & `characterName`._

+### Application specific templates

-Once that is done, it's now time to generate the application specific templates, which allow us to control theme specific settings.
+Once you have a new master theme definition, it's now time to generate the application specific templates, which allow us to control individual theme specific settings.

 You'll want to edit the function used by `buildApplicationTemplate` and `appName` [defined here](https://github.com/doki-theme/doki-master-theme/blob/596bbe7b258c65e485257a14887ee9b4e0e8b659/buildSrc/AppThemeTemplateGenerator.ts#L79) in your `masterThemes` directory.

-In this case the `buildApplicationsTemplate` should use the `jetbrainsTemplate` and `appName` should be `jetbrains`.
+In the case of this plugin the `buildApplicationsTemplate` should use the `jetbrainsTemplate` and `appName` should be `jetbrains`.

 Once this is done, we can now run the `generateAssets` script.
-Which will walk the master theme definitions and create blank assets in the expected folder structure, inside various directories in the `<workspace-root>/doki-theme-assets/` directory .
+Which will walk the master theme definitions and create blank assets in the expected folder structure, inside various directories in the `<workspace-root>/doki-theme-assets/` directory.

 After that, we need run the `generateTemplates` script.
 Which will walk the master theme definitions and create the new templates in the `<repo-root>/buildSrc/assets/themes` directory (and update existing ones).